 A new acquaintance of mine mentioned he takes this popular medication for his blood pressure (and only that), and it concerned me because prescribers today should already know that this particular drug is not super useful!

 There was a study like 16 years ago showing it worked no better than a dud pill!!! 🤷♀️

 You might be wondering if I told my new friend anything about his medication or not.
-I thought about it because I do not like inserting myself in someone’s care, nor do I like planting seeds of doubt about a treatment that someone thinks is useful because the mind is a powerful thing!
-I called him later, and asked him if his doctor (and he) were happy with his blood pressure numbers and he said “no” so at that point, I asked if I could email him a study link about his medication, and also if he was open-minded to other medications and/or herbal remedies.
+I thought about it because I do not like inserting myself into someone’s care, nor do I like planting seeds of doubt about a treatment that someone thinks is useful because the mind is a powerful thing!
+I called him later and asked him if his doctor (and he) was happy with his blood pressure numbers and he said “no” so, at that point, I asked if I could email him a study link about his medication, and also if he was open-minded to other medications and/or herbal remedies.
 With a resounding “yes” I proceeded to help him.
 He asked for help.

 Regardless, there are 3,788,125 people TAKING THE MEDICATiON in the U.S. and over 18 million prescriptions were written for it in 2019.

 I wonder for what purpose are people taking it since it’s not ideal as a stand-alone for hypertension?